AOEpeople/aoe_technology_radar/radar/2017-03-01/webpack.md

 ---
 title:      "Webpack"
 ring:       trial
-quadrant:   tools
+quadrant:   ui-and-devices

 ---
 [Webpack](https://webpack.js.org/) is a web bundler for JavaScript applications.
-Instead of writing scripts to build and bundle your app like you would with [Gulp](/tools/gulp.html), you just define what files you want to load into your bundle.
+Instead of writing scripts to build and bundle your app like you would with [Gulp](/ui-and-devices/gulp.html), you just define what files you want to load into your bundle.

 In the following example, we define that JavaScript files should be handled by babel-loader, excluding the files from node_modules.
 The logic behind the process comes from the [loader](https://webpack.js.org/concepts/loaders/).
 You can find the right loader in [npm](https://www.npmjs.com/search?q=loader%20webpack&page=1&ranking=optimal).